-In a separate bowl, sift the flour, baking soda, and salt together.
-In another bowl, mash up 3 bananas.
+- In another bowl, mash up 3 ripe bananas.

-Now stir in the flour mix to the base until just combined.
-Then fold in the mashed-up bananas until evenly distributed.
+- Stir the sifted flour mixture into the wet ingredients until just combined.
+Then, gently fold in the mashed bananas until evenly distributed throughout the batter.

-Pour into the prepared pan.
+- Pour the batter into the prepared pan.
 Slice the remaining banana lengthwise and place it on top of the batter.
-Sprinkle just the banana with sugar so that it caramelizes while baking.

-Bake for approximately 50 minutes until the center is set and the sides are pulling away from the pan.
-Remove from the pan and cool on a wire rack.
+- Bake for approximately 50 minutes or until the center is set, and the sides pull away from the pan.

-It is best to use black bananas for banana bread instead of yellow bananas.
+It is best to use black bananas instead of yellow bananas for banana bread.
 At least they’re streaked with dark brown or black, with a hint of green at the stems.
 If you’re making banana bread, you can never have too ripe bananas.

-Overripe bananas are soft and pale brown inside as well, so they’re no longer good for eating straight.
+Overripe bananas are soft and pale brown inside, so they’re no longer good for eating straight.
 They can, however, be used in banana bread, smoothies, or baking.
 If a banana turns black, it’s garbage.

 Air bubbles are created in the batter by leavening agents, which makes the bread rise.
 When a product is baked, the air bubbles stay in the final product since baking sets them.